MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation.md

 1. Add a **Midl File (.idl)** file to the project.
 Name the file, for example, *GrayscaleTransform.idl*.

-1. Add this code to GrayscaleTransform.idl.
+1. Add this code to GrayscaleTransform.idl:

    [!code-cpp[wrl-media-capture#1](../windows/codesnippet/CPP/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation_1.idl)]

-1. Use the following code to replace the contents of `pch.h`.
+1. Use the following code to replace the contents of `pch.h`:

    [!code-cpp[wrl-media-capture#2](../windows/codesnippet/CPP/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation_2.h)]